the-red-corner/heroku-buildpack-imagemagick/README.md

 heroku-buildpack-imagemagick
 =================================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for vendoring the ImageMagick binaries into your project.
+We also added support for WebP

 ## How it works
 Rather than pulling down binary dependencies from a package manager and extracting them into place, this buildpack compiles Imagemagick from source the first time an app is built with it.
 The compiled binaries are cached for future builds, so this penalty is only incurred once.